dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 ![First attempt](/assets/cannon/final_cone.png){: .center}

 The slots labelled '1' held the rods coming off my flywheel in the same way the real nerf gun had, and the box labelled '2' supported the flywheel from behind.
-Combined with similar rods to '1' but further back along the cannon, these all made sure the flywheel wouldn't move anywhere while firing.
+Combined with similar rods to '1' but further back along the cannon, these pieces all made sure the flywheel wouldn't move anywhere while firing.
 With this properly supported, I moved on to start modelling a barrel to lead into the flywheel and the firing mechanism.
-There was some consideration into the relative rotation of the flywheel to the cannon tube, since the cannon tube had the inset channels (lablled '3') and I wanted to stick LEDs on the inside to shine through those.
+Some consideration went into the relative rotation of the flywheel to the cannon tube, since the cannon tube had the inset channels (lablled '3') and I wanted to stick LEDs on the inside to shine through those.
 To achieve this I had to make sure that the flywheel supports did not get in the way of where I wanted LEDs.
 This worked well, until I actually tried to fit the LEDs in there and realised they sat _just_ below the actual wheels - and by just I mean the wheels scraped them until I got in there with a file and filed the wheel edges down.
-Could have decided this better, or alternatively just modelled a trench for the LEDs to sit in opposite the inset channels.
-It was getting very thin already, and ...
+I probably could have planned that better, or alternatively just modelled a trench for the LEDs to sit in opposite the inset channels.
+The tube shell was getting very thin already, and ...
 I thought of this idea too late.
 Ah well.
 I'll further discuss the final LED mounting later.
 Back to the cannon.

 Once I was working on adding the barrel for the nerf balls in and the supports for the flywheel onto the first part of the tube, I had to decide the relative rotation of the cone to the main tube.
 The reason for this is my arm had to fit down there, and my elbow locked the elbow piece into place, so the entire cannon couldn't rotate relative to my arm.
 The back half of the cannon tube had exterior designs that carried across multiple pieces, so it had a locked rotation too, relative to the final elbow piece.
 The front half of the tube did not, but I did want an inset channel aligned with the screen that would eventually sit atop the elbow piece.
 And given the shape of my arm, the barrel had to fit down the underside of my wrist, and curve up towards my hand, or on top of the wrist and curve over the fist down into the flywheel.
 I eventually settled on under the wrist, and modelled a cylinder a bit bigger than a nerf ball that ran down the tube and curved into the feeder point on the flywheel: